-I am the section chief of pediatric neurology at Boston Medical Center/Boston University School of Medicine.
 My research interests include epilepsy in the developing brain and improving health care systems for children with epilepsy.
-I led the investigation of seizures in the NIH-funded Extremely Low Gestational Age Newborn (ELGAN) study.
-My work in ELGAN required the development and validation of a novel parent seizure survey.
-I have continued to study seizures in this cohort, and is now the co-principal investigator of the NIH-funded Environment, Epigenetics, Neurodevelopment & Health of Extremely Preterm study.
-In 2016, I received funding from the Health Resources and Services Administration to improve access to quality health care for children and youth with epilepsy facing health disparities or geographic barriers using telehealth and mobile health applications.
-As principal investigator on this project, I developed, implemented, and studied new tools to improve care for children and youth with epilepsy such as the online seizure screener being used by primary care physicians in high-risk children and the virtual patient-c medical home.
+I led the investigation of seizures in the NIH-funded Extremely Low Gestational Age Newborn (ELGAN) study, which required the development and validation of a novel parent seizure survey.
+I have continued to study seizures in this cohort, and am now the co-principal investigator of the NIH-funded Environment, Epigenetics, Neurodevelopment & Health of Extremely Preterm study.
+I am also principal investigator on a project seeking to improve access to quality health care for children and youth with epilepsy facing health disparities or geographic barriers using telehealth and mobile health applications.
+As PI, I developed, implemented, and studied new tools to improve care for children and youth with epilepsy such as the online seizure screener being used by primary care physicians in high-risk children and the virtual patient-centered medical home.

 Why I chose BMC: Every day I feel inspired by what happens here.
 I am energized by the stories of my patients, the talents and compassion of my colleagues, and the belief that through innovation and collaboration we can make the impossible truly possible!